-That this property be acquired, as a preliminary exploration program be instantised, the geological work done, mapping of the understoom workings, a sampling program be set up and, it consisted a few diamond drail holes be critical to a couradditional tonneges of high grade area.
+That this property be acquired, and a preliminary exploration program be instituted, one geological work done, mapping of the under no me workings, a sampling program be set up and, it consible, a few diamond drail boles be origine for the out additional formages of high grade pres.

-too much cost, as there is a partial plant now or the property.
+too much cost, as there is a partial plant for the property.

-development costs and could possibly make a court profit for the owners.
+A small leaching plant would self the ay development costs and could possibly make a chur profit for the owners.